Drizin/CodegenCS/src/Core/CodegenCS/README.md

 ## Passing other arguments to delegates

-If your delegate expect other parameters (other than the standard types that can be automatically injected), you can easily convert between delegate types using lambdas.
+If your delegate expect other parameters (other than the standard types that can be automatically injected), you have two options:
+- You can use the `WithArguments()` extension which can provide some arguments to any delegate (for any type that you want injected you can just pass null)
+- You can convert between delegate types using lambdas.

 Let's say you have an `Action<Table>` (a delegate that expects to receive a table object), you can convert that (wrapping) into an `Action` delegate: